cuonggt/flask-docs/quickstart.md

 Now head over to [http://127.0.0.1:5000/](http://127.0.0.1:5000/), and you should see your hello world greeting.

-### Externally Visible Server:
+<a name="public-server"></a>
+> **Externally Visible Server:**

-If you run the server you will notice that the server is only accessible from your own computer, not from any other in the network.
+> If you run the server you will notice that the server is only accessible from your own computer, not from any other in the network.
 This is the default because in debugging mode a user of the application can execute arbitrary Python code on your computer.

-If you have the debugger disabled or trust the users on your network, you can make the server publicly available simply by adding `--host=0.0.0.0` to the command line:
+> If you have the debugger disabled or trust the users on your network, you can make the server publicly available simply by adding `--host=0.0.0.0` to the command line:

-    flask run --host=0.0.0.0
+>       flask run --host=0.0.0.0

-This tells your operating system to listen on all public IPs.
+> This tells your operating system to listen on all public IPs.

 <a name="what-to-do-if-the-server-does-not-start"></a>
 ## What to do if the Server does not Start

-In case the `python -m flask` fails or `flask` does not exist, there are multiple reasons this might be the case.
+In case the **python -m flask** fails or **flask** does not exist, there are multiple reasons this might be the case.
 First of all you need to look at the error message.

+<a name="old-version-of-flask"></a>
 ### Old Version of Flask

 Versions of Flask older than 0.11 use to have different ways to start the application.
-In short, the `flask` command did not exist, and neither did `python -m flask`.
+In short, the **flask** command did not exist, and neither did **python -m flask**.
 In that case you have two options: either upgrade to newer Flask versions or have a look at the [Development Server](/docs/{{version}}/server) docs to see the alternative method for running a server.

+<a name="invalid-import-name"></a>
 ### Invalid Import Name

-The `FLASK_APP` environment variable is the name of the module to import at `flask run`.
+The `FLASK_APP` environment variable is the name of the module to import at **flask run**.
 In case that module is incorrectly named you will get an import error upon start (or if debug is enabled when you navigate to the application).
 It will tell you what it tried to import and why it failed.

 The most common reason is a typo or because you did not actually create an `app` object.